-Unlike some villages, Lowville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lowville are a mix of both white- and blue-collar jobs.
-Overall, Lowville is a village of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Lowville who work in teaching (13.76%), healthcare (10.49%), and office and administrative support (10.28%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lowville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lowville is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lowville who work in sales jobs (14.03%), teaching (11.83%), and maintenance occupations (9.28%).

 Being a small village, Lowville does not have a public transit system used by locals to get to and from work.

-The per capita income in Lowville in 2010 was $30,075, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $120,300 for a family of four.
+The per capita income in Lowville in 2018 was $27,883, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $111,532 for a family of four.
 However, Lowville contains both very wealthy and poor people as well.

 The people who call Lowville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lowville residents report their race to be White, followed by Asian.
-Important ancestries of people in Lowville include German, Irish, Italian, English, and French.
+The greatest number of Lowville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lowville include Irish, German, French, English, and Italian.

 The most common language spoken in Lowville is English.
 Other important languages spoken here include Italian and Polish.